istio/istio.io/content/docs/concepts/traffic-management/routing/service-entries/index.md

 to passthrough requests from unknown services.
 You can also use service entries to configure internal infrastructure:

--  A **mesh-internal** service entry adds a service running in unmanaged infrastructure, which does not have an Envoy proxy, but still is within the same network, to the mesh.
-You configure mesh-internal service entries as you expand the mesh to include unmanaged infrastructure.
+-  A **mesh-internal** service entry adds a service running in the mesh, which doesn't have a service discovery adapter that would add it to the abstract model automatically.

     For example, you create mesh-internal service entries for the services running on VMs outside the Kubernetes cluster but within the network.